pizzapanther/prose/README.md

 ### Load DotEnv Files

+### Default DotEnv Files

+Prose loads `.env` files if it finds it in the current working directory.

+## Custom DotEnv Files
 Prose allows you to add custom `.env` files with a command line switch for the `poe`, `run`, and `shell` commands.

 ```